brianZeng/FlipJS/readme.md

 })
 </script>
 ````
-this animation starts after dom ready you don't need to worry about timing,for more options see
+this animation starts after dom ready you don't need to worry about timing,go [here](doc/animation.md#construct) to see more options for construct animation
-and see  for animation event
 ### calculation parameter
 to translate an element from 20 to 100 in x direction,you can write directly
 ```` javascript